 - Free sustainability workshops.
 Each year we work with the Macarthur Centre for Sustainable Living to run a range of sustainable workshops free for Campbelltown residents

-- Environmental events all year round.
-We are always running environmental workshops(7MB, PDF) on a variety of subjects to help our community connect with our amazing natural environment.
+- We are always running environmental workshops(7MB, PDF) on a variety of subjects to help our community connect with our amazing natural environment.
 Keep an eye out on our What’s On event page for upcoming activities.

 - Our Junior Rangers program is a great way to get kids aged 5-10 years outdoors and experiencing our natural wonders in Campbelltown.
 Check out our What's On event page for upcoming dates.